FoxWhiskey/clickclock/README.md

 2. After a couple of frustrating and unexplicable system crashes I found that the library documentation of [khoih-prog/ESP8266TimerInterrupt][3] is incomplete.
 The [ESP8266 interrupt handling documentation][4] states, that all interrupt service routines (ISR) need to be defined with the attribute `IRAM_ATTR`.
 This also applies for all functions called from the ISR itself.
 However, all examples based on the _ISR-based Timer_ lack the `IRAM_ATTR`-attribute!
 Unfortunately the GITHUB-repository has been archived and new issues cannot be posted.

 3. For the clockwork to display local time, it was necessary to extend the [PaulStoffregen/Time][5] library with daylight saving time (DST) functionality.
-Not to reinvent the wheel, I have taken the maths from the execellent work of Andreas Spiess  @[SensorIOT/NTPtimeESP][6].
+Not to reinvent the wheel, I have taken the maths from the excellent work of Andreas Spiess  @[SensorIOT/NTPtimeESP][6].
 I highly recommend his YouTube-channel.
 Find the (DST-)extended library here: [FoxWhiskey/Time_DST][7]

 4. During my tests I found, that the cpu clock of the ESP8266 is pretty unstable and also temperature-sensitive (to some extent at least).